-Charley, much like Ewan decided against the modern textile adventure trouser and opted for a single layer, Dyneema denim jean, meaning a highly abrasion-resistant trouser.
-Co-designed with Belstaff, Charley’s jean is a regular-fit, straight-leg, washed-indigo jean.
-D30 armour once again addresses impact protection and can be found at the knees and hips.
+Charley, much like Ewan decided against the modern textile adventure trouser and opted for a single layer, Dyneema denim jean – meaning a highly abrasion-resistant trouser.
+Co-designed with Belstaff, Charley’s jean is a regular-fit, straight-leg, finished in washed indigo.
+D3O armour once again addresses impact protection and can be found at the knees and hips.

 Long Way Up – Exclusive to Apple TV+

-Alongside, Charley and Ewan viewers may well be pleased to see the return of the familiar faces of Russ Malkin and David Alexanian [co-directors and producers].
-The two will be backing up the adventurers in two Rivian R1T pickup trucks continuing the electric theme.
+Alongside, Charley and Ewan viewers may well be pleased to see the return of some familiar faces.
+Co-director Russ Malkin and producer David Alexanian will be backing up the two-wheel adventurers in two Rivian R1T pickup trucks – continuing the electric theme.

-Watch the first four episodes on Apple TV+ now with a new episode every Friday from 25th Sept.
+Watch the series on Apple TV+ now, with a new episode every Friday from 25th Sept 2020.